| WHY

 running walk are both 50/50 gaits.
 It would be very difficult

-to breed all running walk out
+to breed all running walk out of a line and yet preserve

-of a line and yet preserve a good flat foot walk.
-It is
+a good flat foot walk.
+It is highly possible to breed out

-the running walk and yet preserve a natural foxtrot.
+the flat walk AND the running walk and yet preserve a natural

 From